manansimpi/Azure-AD-Security-Access-Management-Part-2-/README.md

 ### Step 5: Simulating a Risky Sign-in (Testing)

-1. Use a VPN or a new device to simulate an unfamiliar sign-in.
+1. Use a VPN or a new device to simulate an unfamiliar IP sign-in.

  ![Screenshot 2025-01-29 234348](https://github.com/user-attachments/assets/e4aeb922-0865-46d7-a7a5-d3b29ec0ac5f)